benswift/benswift.github.io/blurbs.md

 ## General audience (short)

-Ben is an academic, educator, artist and maker of open source tools for creative computing.
+Dr. Ben Swift is an academic, educator, artist and maker of open source tools for creative computing.
 He's always looking for ways to talk about the way that code (software), creativity (especially the arts) and culture (life) intersect in today's world.

 ## Academic (short)

-Ben is an interdisciplinary scholar and artist-programmer with interests and expertise in computational art & music, cybernetics, AI/machine learning, data vis/data science and human-computer interaction.
+Dr. Ben Swift is an interdisciplinary scholar and artist-programmer with interests and expertise in computational art & music, cybernetics, AI/machine learning, data vis/data science and human-computer interaction.
 A unifying thread is the potential of _liveness_ (human-in-the-loop interactivity with real-time